Towards Optimally Efficient Search with Deep Learning for Large-Scale MIMO Systems: Deep Learning Accelerated Heuristic Best-First Search

 Let $h(\bm{x}^k|\bm{z}, \bm{R}, \bm{\theta})$ denote the DNN parameterized by the trainable parameters $\bm{\theta}$.
 For convenience, we will simplify it as $h_{\bm{\theta}}(\bm{x}^k)$ in the sequel.
 Accordingly, we define the corresponding $f$-cost as

-In our implementation, we use a fully-connected neural network (FCNN) composed by $L$ fully-connected layers, and the number of neurons at the $l$-th ($1 \leq l \leq L$) layer is denoted by $n_l$.
-Formally, the output of the $l$-th layer can be expressed as
+As shown in Fig. \ref{Fig::network}, we use a fully-connected neural network (FCNN) composed of $L$ fully-connected layers, and the number of neurons at the $l$-th ($1 \leq l \leq L$) layer is denoted by $n_l$.
+Formally, the output of the $l$-th layer will be proceeded by the rectified linear unit (ReLU) based activation function, which can be expressed as